The Methodology

 Direction

-the guiding vision
+The guiding vision

 Shot Selection Blocking Pacing Overall Vision